Jean-Poul/3sem_CA3_frontend/README.md

 2. Type: "npm install" to get the npm packages.

-3. Type: "npm build" to build the project.
+3. Type: "npm run build" to build the project.

 4. Type: "npm start" to see the how the project runs local.